-- With the PSI emphasis on assisting displaced workers, we are presented with numerous opportunities to involve the President and Vice President with union leaders in a visible and relatively non-controversial format.
-The PSI effort also provides meeting and media appearances outside weekingth. - 8.
+- 7. With the PSI emphasis on assisting displaced workers, we are presented with numerous opportunities to involve the President and Vice President with union leaders in a visible and relatively non-controversial format.
+The PSI effort also provides meeting and modifie copponenties catside workingth. - 8.
 With five newly chosen Presidents of major unions, we should take advantage of the opportunity to get acquainted by arranging sessions with Moose, Baker, the Vice President, etc. Such sessions allow us to clearly underline our "open door" policy. - 9.
-The Vice President's consultations with labor leaders should be reinstituted holding periodic meetings devoted to a specific topic such as defense policy, trade issues, etc. - 10.
-Efforts should be made by the Department of Labor to include all union newspapers on their press mailing lists to them. - 11.
+The Vice President's consultations with labor leaders should be reinstituted holding periodic meetings devoted to a specific topic such as defense policy, trade issues, etc. - Departmen of labor redaubled to insure that - 10.
+Efforts should be made by the Department of Labor to include all union newspapers on their press mailing lists 70 that the Administration's views of issue is available to them. - 11.
 The White House Media Relations Office should plan one of their White House briefing and entertainment sessions for union newspaper and magazine editors.
 No Administration has ever done sound This will be dely noted - 12.
 The Cabinet must be sensitized to the need to work with labor and avoid policy actions that merely serve to antagonize labor.
 Cabinet members should be asked to "flag" the White House on regulations and legislation that are likely to encounter strong labor opposition.
 The smooth working relationship with labor recently developed by DOT on the highway user legislation can serve as an example of how consultation and accommodation can be used to the advantage of the Administration. - 13.
-The White House Legislative Affairs Office should seriously conder instituted a regular, informal information exchange with the key AFL-CIO legislative directors.
-While there is no need to reveal trade secrets, having a working relation ship with the key lobbyists can serve the best interest in better of the Administration's legislative program.

-14. We should try to include a representative of organized - We should by to include a representative of organized labor on high visibility Presidential commissions and study groups.
-Including labor representatives on the Social Security Commission and the Strategic Forces Commission has won us some plaudits and sent an important signal.

-(schedulal for 1583) - 15.
-The White House Conference on Productivity should be seen used as an opportunity to bring labor representatives and the President (and other top Administration officials) into numerous non-controversial meeting opportunities.
-The Conference also provides meeting and media appearance throughout the committee.
+The White House Legislative Affairs Office should seriously conderinstituted a regular, informal information exchange with the key AFL-CIO legislative directors.
+While there is no need to reveal trade secrets, having a working relation, ship with the key lobbyists can serve the best interests.
+6. The Administration's legislative program.
+14. We should any to include a representative of organized - 14.
+We should by to include a representative of organized labor on high visibility Presidential commissions and study groups.
+Including labor representatives on the Social Security Commission and the Strategic Forces Commission has won us some plaudits and sent an important signal. - 15.
+The White House Conference on ProductivityAshould be seen used as an opportunity to bring labor representatives and the President (and other top Administration officials) into numerous non-controversial meeting opportunities.
+An Conference also provides meeting ad medic opponenties throughout The comby.